2024 United States state legislative elections: National results

 Despite Republican nominee Donald Trump's victory in the presidential election, Republicans made very modest gains in state legislative chambers across the country, a net gain of just over 50 seats.
 These gains were hampered by Democratic redistricting-based gains Montana and Wisconsin.
-Republicans only flipped the Michigan House of Representatives from Democrats, while the Minnesota House of Representatives went from Democratic-controlled to tied.
+Republicans only flipped the Michigan House of Representatives from Democrats, while the Minnesota House of Representatives went from DFL-controlled to tied.
 The net changes in both chamber control and overall seat control were well below average for state legislative elections during the 21st century.
 Twenty eight state legislative chambers which held elections saw no change in partisan composition, and only seven states saw a net shift of over five legislative seats towards one party, a drop of nearly 50% in both metrics from the 2022 elections.

 A number of statehouses saw dramatic shifts through primary elections in addition to the general election.
 In the Texas House of Representatives, conservative Republicans ousted over a dozen opponents of school voucher legislation and targeted those who voted in favor of the impeachment of attorney general Ken Paxton.
 These primaries, bolstered by Republican gains in the general election, gave the pro-voucher coalition a majority in the chamber for the first time.
 In the Wyoming House of Representatives, the far-right Freedom Caucus gained a majority in the chamber through the Republican primary election.
 Progressive Democrats gained ground in Delaware and New Mexico, but they lost ground in Colorado as a result of Democratic primary elections.
 These shifts were considered much more minor than the shifts seen in Republican-controlled chambers.

 Despite this, supermajorities were broken in several chambers: Republicans broke the Democratic supermajorities in both houses of the Vermont General Assembly, the Nevada Assembly, and the New York State Senate; while Democrats broke Republican supermajorities in the North Carolina House of Representatives, both chambers of the Montana Legislature, and the Wisconsin Senate.
+The supermajorities being broke in Vermont and North Carolina was particularly impactful, as it made it significantly tougher for the legislature to overturn the governor's veto.
 Additionally, supermajorities were obtained in other chambers: Democrats obtained supermajorities in both houses of the Oregon Legislative Assembly; while Republicans did so in the Iowa House of Representatives, the South Carolina Senate, and the New Hampshire Senate.